eglxiang/ytf/README.md

 =========================
 Pairwise metric learning.

-1. Split training and testing set.
-(1) Splitting YFW by person.
-Each person has at least 1 sequences.
-The issue is that the training person set non-overlaps with testing person set.
-As a result, we need an unsupervised metric learning algorithm, which mean learning a metric from the testing data themselves.
-However, the way we learn the metric can be trained from the training data.
-(2) Only spliting those with at least 2 sequences (1,003 people).
-Say, 502 for training and 501 for testing.
-The person with only 1 sequences (592 people) will only be used as testing data which will be used to verify the generalisation of the learned metric or simply as a non-of-them class.

-2. Multiple Instance Logistic Discriminant-based Metric Learning (MildML) is an extension of LDML for handling bag-level supervision, using the Multiple Instance Learning framework.
+Multiple Instance Logistic Discriminant-based Metric Learning (MildML) is an extension of LDML for handling bag-level supervision, using the Multiple Instance Learning framework.
 Please download the program of MildML from http://lear.inrialpes.fr/people/guillaumin/code/MildML_0.1.tar.gz

-3.
 function [ L b info ] = ldml_learn( X, Y, k, it, verbose, A0 )
 Input: X is a (m x d) data matrix (m data points with d dimensions) and Y is a (m x 1) class labels (1 out of 1595) where m is , d is 2622 (fc8 is chosen and 2622 corresponds to the number of identities in VGG Face's training set).